Halgania

-Halgania is a genus of small shrubs in the family Boraginaceae.
+Halgania is a genus of small shrubs in the family Ehretiaceae.
 The genus comprises about 20 species that are endemic to Australia.
 Halgania is named for Emmanuel Halgan, a vice-admiral in the French Navy.

 Features

 Halgania species are spreading to erect shrubs or subshrubs up to 1.2 m high.
 Leaves are simple, alternating along the stem and membranaceous or leathery.
 The leaf margin is entire or toothed to serrate and often revolute.
 Herbaceous stems and leaves can be glabrous but also covered with glandular hairs, simple or bifurcating (resembling cleats, "dolabriform") hairs.
 In some species, the surface is also covered with a viscose layer of exudates.

 The flowers have a calyx of five more or less connected sepals.
 The 5-parted corolla is blue to violet, rarely white and flat or widely cup-shaped, similar to Solanum-flowers.
 The five stamens have short filaments and long yellow to yellow-violet anthers.
 They are connected via intertwining hairs to an anther cone.
 The pollen sacs open into a central channel, through which the style later emerges.
 Dusty pollen is released through a pore made by beak-like appendage of the anthers through buzz pollination.
 Fruits are two- or four chambered dry drupes.